-If a purchaser wants to purchase; but wishes to postpone his subsequent inspection and approval of the property, till after the Lockdown, then we recommend inserting the following clause :
+If a purchaser wants to purchase; but wants to postpone his subsequent inspection and approval of the property, we recommend inserting this clause.

-The Electronic Communications and Transactions Act 25 of 2002: (“ECT”), specially provides that other contracts may be concluded online, and will be valid and binding on the parties.
-The only proviso; is that each message must contain an Electronic Signature which essentially is cyber data attached to other data intended to be his signature, by the user.
-An email normally formats this information at the top and bottom of the message.
+Incidentally, the above legislation does provide that other contracts concluded online, will be valid and binding on the parties.
+The only proviso; is that each message must contain an electronic signature which essentially is cyber data attached to other data intended by the user to be his signature.

 Transfers and bonds being delayed by the Lockdown.

 What are the rights of seller and purchaser, whose registration of transfer and payment of the selling price has been unexpectedly delayed?
 In the past, the courts have adjudicated on conveyancing delays, where these delays could not be avoided.